-The school regards bullying as: 'Bullying is defined as the repetitive, intentional harming of one person or group by another person or group, where the relationship involves an imbalance of power.
+The school regards bullying as:

+the repetitive, intentional harming of one person or group by another person or group, where the relationship involves an imbalance of power.
 Bullying can be carried out physically, verbally, emotionally or through cyberspace'.
 Bullying is, therefore: